 In addition to our local Club, Speed Skating is governed at the provincial, national, and international level.

-The Alberta Amateur Speed Skating Association (AASSA), also known as Alberta Speed Skating, is the provincial sport organization responsible for the amateur sport of speed skating in the Province of Alberta.
+Speed Skating Alberta, SSA, (formerly the Alberta Amateur Speed Skating Association, AASSA), is the provincial sport organization (PTSO) responsible for the amateur sport of speed skating in the Province of Alberta.
 Our Association administers both the long and short track disciplines of the sport .
 A total of 1400 skaters, volunteers, coaches, officials and administrators from twelve community clubs across Alberta make up the membership of AASSA.
 In turn AASSA is one of 12 provincial sport organizations that make up Speed Skating Canada (SSC), our national sport organization.
 SSC is governed by the International Skating Union (ISU).
 Alberta Speed Skating is located on the second floor of the Calgary Olympic Oval and has more information on speed skating on their website: http://www.albertaspeedskating.ca/

 Speed Skating Canada